skonair/clj-mandelbrot/README.md

 # clj-mandelbrot

-Renders a Mandelbrot Set as ASCII Art
+Renders a Mandelbrot Set as ASCII Art.
+See https://en.wikipedia.org/wiki/Mandelbrot_set for further details.

 ## Usage